 - Contact the Public Interest Law Department for more information.

-— I will have sucessfully completed at least 87 units at the conclusion of my last semester or summer session.
+— I have completed at least 87 units.

 - At least 58 units must be completed at Loyola Law School, keeping within the maximum number of units permitted for pass/fail elections, externships, and directed research (see the Pass/Fail Elections and Directed Research sections in the JD Handbook).

 — My GPA is at or above 2.33.